HamzaAhmedSheikh/ai-financial-analyst-assistant/README.md

 # AI Financial Analyst Assistant

-#### "AI Financial-Analyst" is a straightforward financial analyst project that makes use of REST APIs and OpenAI's Assistants API, parallel function calling, and a code interpreter to assist end users with financial analysis.
+### "AI Financial-Analyst" is a project that uses OpenAI's Assistants API, parallel function calling, and a code interpreter to assist end users with financial analysis.
+The project utilizes REST APIs to retrieve financial data, and a Streamlit web application provides an interactive user interface.

-### Features
+## Features
  1. AI-Driven Financial Analysis: Utilizes OpenAI's Assistants API to analyze financial data.
  2. Streamlit Web Application: An interactive web interface for easy access and use.
  3. Dynamic Data Retrieval: Fetches financial information from various REST APIs.

-### Assistant Functions
+## Assistant Functions
  - get_income_statement: Retrieves the income statement data.
 This function likely fetches detailed revenue, expense, and profit information for a specified entity over a given period.